beryllium-org/OS/README.md

 4) Eject & powercycle the board<br />
     When it's plugged back in, you can connect to it via serial.<br />
     (You can use putty to connect to the board on Windows, Tio or GNU/Screen on Linux or MacOS)<br />
-<b>IMPORTANT NOTE: To make the board appear again as a usb drive on the host, run the Beryllium command </b><code>devmode</code>.
-More info regarding the devmode command, available in the manual.<br />
+<b>IMPORTANT NOTE: To make the board appear again as a usb drive on the host, run the Beryllium command </b><code>devmode</code>.<br />
+More info regarding internal commands, available in the manual.<br />

 ## Packages
 Some of beryllium os'es features are not bundled with this install.<br />